Introduction to Microsoft Calendar

 Microsoft has needed to up its game.
 After years of stasis, the company has revamped its Office suite, switched to a subscription model and offered versions of many of its key products for free.
 It was a massive change and it means that the calendar that comes with the Office suite is worth another look.
 It’s both more powerful and in some formats easier to use than you might expect.

-In this guide, we’re going to take you through all of the Office 365 Calendar’s functions.
+In this guide, we’re going to take you through all of the Office 365 Calendar’s functions for 2022.

 Day 1: Setting Up